What is the Highest form of Love?

 Just as people have unique personality preferences, we all have unique love languages.
 Your love language is the way that you most feel loved and cared for.
 The problem is most people love the way they want to be loved and miss meeting their partners needs.
 Learn to speak your partner's love language.

-The greatest and highest form of love is Agape love.
+The greatest and highest form of love.
 Agape love transcends all others.
 It is a love that is not merely a response to affection.
 It is not dependent on the other person to love you in return for your love.

 Agape love goes beyond what is considered natural.
 A beautiful and convicting definition of Agape love is found in the Bible.
 Read these very expressive and descriptive words used to convey what Agape love looks like.